UWC2-PYTHON/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 The ``-a`` means "all".
 Note that you still need to use ``git add`` to ask git to track a new file that it is not already managing.
 And be sure to run ``git status`` first to make sure you haven't accidentally added things you didn't want to.

-5) Push your work to gitHub
+5) Push your work to GitHub
 ---------------------------

-All this adding and committing has only affected the repository on your own machine -- the one on gitHub has not been changed.
+All this adding and committing has only affected the repository on your own machine -- the one on GitHub has not been changed.
-In order to get your changes up to gitHub you need to "push" them.
+In order to get your changes up to GitHub you need to "push" them.
 It's always a good idea to check the status before you push -- to make sure you're ready.

 ::